Frequently Asked Questions (FAQs)

 Streamlyne is NOT used for:

-Q: Why did UNM switching from Cayuse to Streamlyne?
+Q: Why did UNM switch from Cayuse to Streamlyne?

 A: While changing to a new electronic administration system is a major endeavor, Cayuse was scheduled for a new implementation that would have been equivalent to implementing an entirely new system.
 In light of this, a diverse group of UNM Cayuse users gathered input on system features that would benefit our community, created a Request for Proposals, and carried out a thorough review of available systems.
 The review committee determined Streamlyne to be the best system to meet our needs, and the IT Governance Council approved entering a contract to implement Streamlyne.
 We are confident that the resulting improvements will benefit all members of our research community.